-4 The regulatory fee rate of 0.148% became effective July 1, 2015, pursuant to North Carolina Session Law 2015-134 (House Bill 356), which was signed into law on June 30, 2015.
+Water Operations: \$8,267,879 Combined Sewer Operations: \$6,651,402

-- 30. It is reasonable and appropriate for CWSNC to: (1) increase its new sewer customer charge from \$20.70 to \$22.00; (2) increase the return check fee from \$14.11 to \$25.00 for Nags Head; (3) increase the returned check charge from \$24.00 to \$25.00 for Linville Ridge; (4) increase the meter testing fee from \$19.20 to \$20.00; (5) increase the new water customer charge from \$25.92 to \$27.00; (6) increase the reconnection charge from \$25.92 to \$27.00. - 31.
-CWSNC's pump and haul expenses and the new spray charges are not a part of Belvedere's system modification project, but are a result of an extraordinary expense and should continue to be amortized for a 10-year amortization period with no unamortized balance included in rate base.
-It is reasonable and appropriate that only invoiced costs and not capitalized time or interest during construction be included. - 32.
-In this proceeding, it is reasonable and appropriate for the current, system-specific sewer rates for the CLMS and Nags Head service areas to remain unchanged from those established in Docket No. W-354, Subs 327 and 336 and for CWSNC's remaining revenue sewer requirement to be recovered through its uniform sewer rates for other service areas, as stipulated.
-In future general rate case proceedings, the issue of rate disparity should be reviewed again by CWSNC, the Public Staff, and any other interested party and appropriate consideration should be given to moving the CLMS and Nags Head service areas toward uniform rates in light of the facts and circumstances that exist at that time. - 33.
-The Schedules of Rates for water and sewer utility service agreed to by CWSNC, the Public Staff, and CLCA, attached hereto as Appendices A-1, A-2, A-3, and A-4, are just and reasonable and should be approved. - 34.
-The First Stipulation and the Second Stipulation contain the provision that the Stipulating Parties agree that none of the positions, treatments, figures, or other matters reflected in the agreements should have any precedential value, nor should they otherwise be used in any subsequent proceedings before this Commission or any other regulatory body as proof of the matters in issue. - 35.
-The First Stipulation and the Second Stipulation contain the provision that the agreements made therein do not bind the Stipulating Parties to the same positions in future proceedings, and the parties reserve the right to take different positions in any future proceedings.
+27. It is reasonable and appropriate for CWSNC to: 1) increase its new sewer customer charge from \$20.70 to \$22.00; 2) increase the return check fee from \$14.11 to \$25.00 for Nags Head; 3) increase the meter testing fee from \$19.20 to \$20.00; 4) increase the new water customer charge from \$25.92 to \$27.00; 5) increase the reconnection charge for commercial customers from \$25.92 to \$27.00; and 6) increase the returned check charge from \$24.00 to \$25.00 for Linville Ridge.

+28. CWSNC's pump and haul expenses and the new spray charges are not a part of Belvedere's system modification project, but are a result of an extraordinary expense and should continue to be amortized for a 10-year amortization period with no unamortized balance included in rate base.
+It is reasonable and appropriate that only invoiced costs and not capitalized time or interest during construction be included.

+29. In this proceeding, it is reasonable and appropriate for the current, system-specific sewer rates for the CLMS and Nags Head service areas to remain unchanged from those established in Docket No. W-354, Subs 327 and 336 and for CWSNC's remaining revenue sewer requirement to be recovered through its uniform sewer rates for other service areas, as stipulated.
+In future general rate case proceedings, the issue of rate disparity should be reviewed again by CWSNC, the Public Staff, and any other interested party and appropriate consideration should be given to moving the CLMS and Nags Head service areas toward uniform rates in light of the facts and circumstances that exist at that time.

+30. The Schedules of Rates for water and sewer service agreed to by CWSNC, the Public Staff, and CLCA, attached hereto as Appendices A-1, A-2, A-3 and A-4, are just and reasonable and should be approved.

+31. The First Stipulation and the Second Stipulation contain the provision that the Stipulating Parties agree that none of the positions, treatments, figures, or other matters reflected in the agreements should have any precedential value, nor should they otherwise be used in any subsequent proceedings before this Commission or any other regulatory body as proof of the matters in issue.

+32. The First Stipulation and the Second Stipulation contain the provision that the agreements made therein do not bind the Stipulating Parties to the same positions in future proceedings, and the parties reserve the right to take different positions in any future proceedings.
 The Second Stipulation also contains the provision that no portion of the Second Stipulation is binding on the Stipulating Parties unless the entire Second Stipulation is accepted by the Commission.

-WHEREUPON, the Commission reaches the following
+WHEREUPON, the Commission reaches the following: